BA, MA, PhD, PGC Learning and Teaching (HE), FHEA

 He is the Series Editor of Character Studies (Continuum).
 Books in the series include studies of Hamlet, Othello, Twelfth Night, Frankenstein, Wuthering Heights, Heart of Darkness, Waiting for Godot, and Beloved.

-- Ford Madox Ford: An Introduction, ed. with Rob Hawkes (Ashgate; forthcoming).
+- An Introduction to Ford Madox Ford, ed. with Rob Hawkes (Ashgate; forthcoming).

 - War and the Mind: Ford Madox Ford’s Parade’s End, Modernism, and Psychology, ed. with Rob Hawkes (Edinburgh University Press, 2015).